microsoft/BotFramework-Composer/docs/triggers_and_events.md

 As discussed earlier, [each dialog includes a set of event handlers](introduction_to_bfd.md#building-blocks) that contain instructions for how the bot will respond to messages (and other inputs) received while the dialog is active.

-The basic form of an event handler is "When (EVENT) happens, then do (ACTIONS)".
-The triggering event can be one of several types of event, while the actions are one or more programmatic steps the bot will take to fulfill the user's request.

 Any time a bot receives a message, an event of type `activityReceived` is fired.
 Then, as the message is processed by the recognizer and passed through the dialog system, other events of different types are fired.
 If an event handler is found to handle an incoming event, that event is considered handled, and processing of further event handlers stops.
 If no event handler is found, the event will pass through the bot with no additional actions taken.

-## Anatomy of an Event Handler

-TODO:
-TRIGGER + ACTIONS

-## Events at Root Dialog

-TODO: talk a bit about using events to trigger features

-## Events in Child Dialogs

-TODO: Talk a bit about using local interrupts

 ## Types of Event Handlers